mlgeotech/erosion/README.md

 # Implications of the Study

 The results of this research have substantial implications for environmental monitoring and management strategies.
-By enabling real-time evaluation of soil erosion, this work can assist policymakers and land managers in formulating effective soil conservation strategies, reducing land degradation, and promoting sustainable agricultural methods.
+By enabling real-time evaluation of soil erosion, this work can assist policymakers and land managers in formulating effective soil conservation strategies.
 We are confident that this integrated approach not only enhances the scientific understanding of soil erosion processes but also provides practical tools for environmental monitoring and management.

 # Guidelines